cisagov/icsnpp-modbus/README.md

 This log file contains the functions (read/write), count, addresses, and values of Modbus coils, discrete inputs, input registers, and holding registers.

 A "network_direction" meta-data field is also included in the log.
 The "network_direction" column specifies whether the message was a *request* or a *response* message.
-If an exception arises in the Modbus data the exception code will be logged in the "values" field.
+If an exception arises in the Modbus data, the exception code will be logged in the "values" field.

 #### Fields Captured